Non-Perishable Food Items: The Complete Emergency Pantry Guide

 Non-Perishable Food for Travel and Go-Bags

-Your pantry strategy doesn’t translate directly to a go-bag or car kit.
-When you’re mobile, the priorities shift from bulk calories to calorie-to-weight ratio and packaging durability.
+Compact non-perishable foods packed for a 72-hour go-bagYour pantry strategy doesn’t translate directly to a go-bag or car kit.
+When you’re mobile, priorities shift from bulk calories to calorie-to-weight ratio and packaging durability.

 Here’s what I pack in every travel kit and bug-out bag:

-- Protein bars — 200–300 kcal each, compact, no prep needed.
+- Protein bars (200–300 kcal each, no prep)

-- Instant oatmeal packets — just add hot water.
+- Instant oatmeal packets (just add hot water)

-- Electrolyte powder packets — critical for hydration under physical stress.
+- Electrolyte powder packets (critical for hydration)

-- Energy chews or gels — fast-acting calories during movement.
+- Energy chews or gels (fast-acting calories during movement)

 Avoid heavy cans and glass jars in go-bags.
 Every ounce matters when you’re on foot.
 I aim for at least 2,000 calories per person per day in my go-bag food kit, packed into a space no bigger than a gallon zip-lock bag.

-Common Beginner Mistakes and Fixes
+Common Beginner Mistakes and How to Fix Them

 - Ignoring nutrition.
 Balance comfort foods with protein, fiber, and produce.
 A pantry full of crackers and ramen won’t sustain you for two weeks.